DanielOnTheInterweb/Daniel/README.md

 <a href="www.linkedin.com/in/daniel-taylor-208262317"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Brief Introduction
-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Computer Networks and Cyber Security student with a profound interest in technology and a dedication to solving complex problems.

 ## Objective